Better Food Systems

 SAFE wrote a position paper on food donation in the EU.

-• the urgent need to recover surplus food
+• the need to recover and use surplus food

-• barriers to food donation within current EU waste policies
+• the barriers that make food donation difficult under current EU policies

-• waste‑reduction targets under the Farm to Fork Strategy
+• food waste reduction targets under the Farm to Fork Strategy

 • ways to prevent food loss at every stage of the food supply chain